Poojaa-M/Poojaa-M/README.md

 ## Hi there 👋 It's me Poojaa M

-I am currently pursuing my final year in Artificial Intelligence and Data Science at Sri Sairam Engineering College.
+Final-year B.Tech student in Artificial Intelligence and Data Science at Sri Sairam Engineering College.

 - 🔭 Here's my [portfolio]
 - 💻 Detail-oriented developer with skills in Python, SQL, and C, passionate about building scalable software solutions.